Top of the page

 Severe asthma attacks can be life-threatening and need emergency treatment.

-Along with doing a physical examination and asking about your health, your doctor may order lung function tests.
+Along with doing a physical examination and asking about your health and your family history, your doctor may order different types of tests.
 These tests include:

 You will need routine checkups with your doctor to keep track of your asthma and decide on treatment.